jorgenkraghjakobsen/snapclient/README.md

 Please check out the task list and feel free to fill in.

 I have used the Infineon MA12070P Multi level Class D combined coded/amp due to its superior power effecienty on a high supply rail.
-It allow me to battery power system with good play back time at normal listen level and stil have the power to start the party.
+It allows battery power system with good playback time at normal listen level and stil have the power to start the party.

+### Codebase

 The codebase is split into components and build on vanilla ESP-IDF.
 I stil have some refactoring on the todo list as the concept has started to settle and allow for new features can be added in a stuctured manner.
 In the code you will find parts that are only partly related features and still not on the task list.
 Components